-Reporting a security issue
+Reporting a Security Issue

 Please report to us any issues you find.
 This document explains how to do that and what to expect in return.

-All security bugs in the GNOME project should be reported using this form.
+All security bugs in the GNOME project should be reported using the form at the bottom of this page unless you wish to apply for a bug bounty.
 The contents of this form are delivered to a small security team.
-Your submission will generally be acknowledged within one business day, and you’ll receive a more detailed response to your email within five business days indicating the next steps in handling your report.
+Your submission will generally be acknowledged within two business days.
+After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix.

-If you have not received a reply to your email within two business days or you have not heard from the security team for the past five business days please contact the GNOME staff at: info (at) gnome.org
+If you have not received a reply to your email within two business days or you have not heard from the security team for the past five business days, please contact the GNOME staff at: info (at) gnome.org

-Disclosure
+Disclosure Process

 The GNOME project uses the following disclosure process: